ngs-doo/revenj/README.md

 Which gives you a DTO/POCO/POJO/POPO/POSO... across different languages, tables, types, views, functions specialized for supported ORDBMS, repositories, converters, serialization and various other boilerplate required by the supported frameworks.
 There are also a lot more modeling concepts which go beyond basic persistence features and cover reporting/customization/high performance aspects of the application.

-The biggest benefit shows when you start changing your model and DSL compiler gives you not only the new DLL, but also a SQL migration file which tries to preserve data if possible.
+The biggest benefit shows when you start changing your model and DSL compiler gives you not only the new DLL/jar, but also a SQL migration file which tries to preserve data if possible.
 SQL migration is created by the compiler analyzing differences between models, so you don't need to write manual migration scripts.